wardbradt/go-ethereum/MEV_spec_v0_2.md

 Miner should accept the following configuration options:
 * StrictProfitSwitch (int) - time in miliseconds to wait for both the non-MEV (vanilla) and the `MEV block` construction before selecting the best available block for mining.
 If value is zero then no waiting is necessary.
 * MaxMergedBundles (int) - max number of `MEV bundles` to be included within a single block
+* RelayWSSigningKey (int) - a signing key for communication with the relay's WebSockets endpoint

 ### Definitions